Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 This complication may appear on the first day of admission, but there is no need to panic, there are many effective and fast-acting remedies.

-If diarrhea is observed when taking antibiotics, you should immediately consult a doctor to select the optimal therapy regimen or replace the drug.
+If you experience diarrhea while taking antibiotics, you should immediately consult a doctor to select the optimal treatment regimen or replace the drug.
 What to do and how to treat this condition?

 So, how to treat loose stools caused by taking antibacterial drugs?
-Without prescribing a complex of drugs, it can be quite difficult to get rid of diarrhea in this case.
-Medicines for diarrhea after antibiotics should be selected only by a qualified specialist who knows how to stop the course of the disease, in strictly recommended doses:
+Without prescribing a set of medications, getting rid of diarrhea in this case can be quite difficult.
+Medications for diarrhea after antibiotics should only be selected by a qualified specialist who knows how to stop the course of the disease, in strictly recommended doses:

 Important!
-If, in addition to diarrhea from antibiotics, there are no additional symptoms, and diarrhea does not bring significant discomfort, then if you refuse to take this antibacterial drug, the stool should recover on its own, without additional drug therapy, but with a diet.
+If, in addition to diarrhea from antibiotics, there are no additional symptoms, and diarrhea does not cause significant discomfort, then if you stop taking this antibacterial drug, the stool should recover on its own, without additional drug therapy, but with diet.

-2. To restore the functions of the digestive system and normalize the intestinal microflora, probiotics are prescribed - Colibacterin, Linex, Lactobacterin, Baktisubtil, Enterogermina.
+2. To restore the functions of the digestive system and normalize the intestinal microflora, probiotics are prescribed - “Colibacterin”, “Linex”, “Lactobacterin”, “Baktisubtil”, “Enterozermina”.

-3. After a course of antibacterial drugs, probiotics based on healthy carbohydrates are needed, they promote the growth of a new natural microflora.
-These drugs include Hilak Forte, Dufalac, Inulin, which help in the treatment of incipient intestinal upset.
+3. After a course of antibacterial drugs, probiotics based on healthy carbohydrates are needed; they promote the growth of new natural microflora.
+Such drugs include Hilak Forte, Duphalac, Inulin, which help in the treatment of incipient intestinal disorders.

-4. Enterosorbents are mineral compounds that help to remove toxins and toxins from the colon and small intestine, thus helping to cure diarrhea.
-Medicines "Polyphepan", "Smecta", "Neosmectin", activated carbon are the most effective sorbents that help eliminate diarrhea from antibiotics in adult patients.
+4. Enterosorbents are mineral compounds that help remove toxins and waste from the large and small intestines, thus helping to cure diarrhea.
+Medicines "Polifepan", "Smecta", "Neosmectin", activated carbon are the most effective sorbents that help eliminate diarrhea from antibiotics in adult patients.

-5. Rehydrators are a highly effective combination of glucose, salt and useful trace elements, which helps to restore the water-salt balance and electrolyte levels.
-Against the background of taking antibiotics that caused loose stools, it is necessary to use the drugs Normohydron, Regidron, to prevent dehydration of the body.
+5. Rehydrants are a highly effective combination of glucose, salt and beneficial microelements, which helps restore water-salt balance and electrolyte levels.
+While taking antibiotics that have caused loose stools, it is necessary to use the medications “Normohydron” and “Regidron” to prevent dehydration of the body.

-Each medical drug has its own subtleties of use and contraindications, so it is absolutely impossible to change or exclude them on your own.
+Each medical drug has its own subtleties of use and contraindications, so you absolutely cannot change or exclude them yourself.

 Folk remedies